gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.32/index.md

 ## Support for beta image plugin in Contentful

 This release includes initial support for the beta image plugin in gatsby-source-contentful.
 This adds a new `gatsbyImageData` resolver to ContentfulAsset nodes, allowing you to use the new image components with your Contentful data.
 This is a first release, and does not yet have proper documentation, but please try it out and report back in [the gatsby-plugin-image RFC](https://github.com/gatsbyjs/gatsby/discussions/27950).

+## Default sharp settings in beta image plugin

+Do you always want to generate AVIF images?
+Should your hero image breakpoints support 8K monitors?
+Until now you needed to pass [the relevant options](https://gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image) for every image.
+This release adds support for default options, meaning you can set most options once in gatsby-config and they will apply by default to both dynamic and static images.
+Add a `defaults` object to your `gatsby-plugin-sharp` config, and pass it any valid option except for options such as width and height which make no sense to have a default.

 ## Support for art direction in beta image plugin